BACK TO BASICS: Tackle SEO Web Content Writing with Ease

 Countless people have sat, motionless, staring at the blank screen in front of them, wondering how to muster up the words to write just one 450-word Web page, let alone an entire site.
 From seasoned writers to business owners, writing relevant Web site content can be an overwhelming task for anyone.

 This is where a repeatable process comes in handy.
-If you're a writer who's creating SEO Web content on behalf of your clients or company, try creating one or more "standard" questionnaires that cover the basics of the brand and its community.
+If you're a writer who's writing content on behalf of your client or company, try creating one or more "standard" questionnaires that cover the basics of the brand and its community.
 Then, you can tailor it to each new product or service when it's interview time.

 If you're not a writer but the Web site is yours, you hold the knowledge on the company, product or service.
 So, Web content writing starts with you.
 Not to fear, many business owners find this exercise eye-opening and extremely beneficial to future marketing and sales plans.

 To lay a solid foundation for tackling content, time and time again:

 Start thinking about the company, product or service holistically.
 Create a document with lists of questions dedicated to covering the most important issues.
 As mentioned in last month's feature, "Building a Brand with Your Online Voice," your copy should uphold your brand's personality.

 Create a questionnaire that delves into the brand as a whole.
 Whether you're starting a site from scratch or adding fresh content, the following is a list of just some of the categories you might want to create lists of questions for:

 Once you have a questionnaire that aims to paint a clear picture of the brand, its product or service and audience, you can start formulating a process for gathering info.
 And because you'll be working with a myriad of personalities, this step can be anything but concrete.

 After a while, however, you'll start to understand how different people work and apply best practices for each type.
 Flexibility is key; keep in mind you're dealing with non-writers and professionals who likely have an entirely different agenda.